tenforwardconsulting/subspace/README.md

 Installs redis on the server.

-    # Change to * if you want tthis available everywhere.
+    # Change to * if you want this available everywhere instead of localhost
     redis_bind: 127.0.0.1

+    redis_bind: "*"

 ## ruby-common